 “We were pleasantly surprised to see that this candidate vaccine provided complete protection in everyone who received it,” Dr. Anna Durbin, who oversaw the Johns Hopkins trial, said in a statement.

 Nearly 400 million people are infected every year with the dengue virus.
-The illness is particularly common in Puerto Rico and in tourist destinations in Latin America, Southeast Asia, and the Pacific islands, according to the U.S. Centers for Disease Control and Prevention (CDC).
+The illness is particularly common in Puerto Rico and in tourist destinations in Latin America, Southeast Asia, and the Pacific islands, according to the

 Most people who are infected develop either mild or no symptoms.
 However, 2 million develop the most serious form of the virus, and 25,000 die from it every year.